 - 4. Share available information, such as GIS layers, shapefiles, databases, and other applicable electronic data along common boundaries for the purpose of travel demand model development, calibration, and other analytical applications as requested, practicable, and subject to agency-level policies, procedures, and agreements. - 5.
 Coordinate the collection and analysis of data regarding travel patterns to, through, and among adjacent MPAs.
 Examples include traffic counts, household surveys, "big data" acquisition (e.g., cell phone origin-destination data or travel speed data). - 6.
-Share and coordinate the latest estimates, projections, and planning assumptions related to population growth, employment, land use, travel, transit, congestion, and economic activity for long-range planning applications, such as congestion management processes. - 7.
+Share and coordinate the latest estimates, projections, and planning assumptions related to population growth, freight and goods movement, employment, land use, travel, transit, congestion, and economic activity for long-range planning applications, such as congestion management processes and equity data relating to compliance for Title VI of the Civil Rights Act of 1964 and the Executive Order on Environmental Justice. - 7.
 Exchange information and expertise in matters of mutual concern this includes each agency ensuring the notification of, and participation in, meetings concerned with matters of mutual interest, and collaboration on projects and studies with other parties that share transportation corridors, service routes, and assets spanning MPA boundaries.